 Rofecoxib did not impair male fertility in rats at oral doses up to 100 mg/kg (approximately 20- and 7-fold human exposure at 25 and 50 mg daily based on the AUC0-24) and rofecoxib had no effect on fertility in female rats at doses up to 30 mg/kg (approximately 19- and 7-fold human exposure at 25 and 50 mg daily based on AUC0-24).

 There are no adequate and well-controlled studies of VIOXX in pregnant women.
 Data from observational studies regarding potential embryofetal risks of NSAID use in women in the first or second trimesters of pregnancy are inconclusive.
 In the general U.S. population, all clinically recognized pregnancies, regardless of drug exposure, have a background rate of 2-4% for major malformations, and 15-20% for pregnancy loss.
 Rofecoxib was not teratogenic in rats at doses up to 50 mg/kg/day (approximately 28- and 10-fold human exposure at 25 and 50 mg daily based on AUC0-24).
 There was a slight, non-statistically significant increase in the overall incidence of vertebral malformations only in the rabbit at doses of 50 mg/kg/day (approximately 1- or < 1-fold human exposure at 25 and 50 mg daily based on AUC0-24).
 Based on animal data, prostaglandins have been shown to have an important role in endometrial vascular permeability, blastocyst implantation, and decidualization.
 In animal studies, administration of prostaglandin synthesis inhibitors such as rofecoxib, resulted in increased pre- and post-implantation loss.

-Labor and delivery
+Labor Or delivery

 There are no studies on the effects of VIOXX during labor or delivery.
 In animal studies, NSAIDS, including rofecoxib, inhibit prostaglandin synthesis, cause delayed parturition, and increase the incidence of stillbirth.
 Rofecoxib produced no evidence of significantly delayed labor or parturition in females at doses 15 mg/kg in rats (approximately 10- and 3-fold human exposure as measured by the AUC0-24 at 25 and 50 mg).
-The effects of VIOXX (rofecoxib) on labor and delivery in pregnant women are unknown.
+The effects of VIOXX on labor and delivery in pregnant women are unknown.

-The use of VIOXX (rofecoxib) in patients with pauciarticular or polyarticular course JRA ≥ 2 years to ≤ 17 years of age was studied in pharmacokinetic studies and a 12-week, double-blind active-controlled study with a 52-week open-label extension.
-(See CLINICAL PHARMACOLOGY, Pediatric; CLINICAL STUDIES, Pediatric Patients, Pauciarticular and Polyarticular Course Juvenile Rheumatoid Arthritis (JRA); ADVERSE REACTIONS, Pauciarticular and Polyarticular Course JRA.)
+The use of VIOXX in patients with pauciarticular or polyarticular course JRA ≥ 2 years to ≤ 17 years of age was studied in pharmacokinetic studies and a 12-week, double-blind active-controlled study with a 52-week open-label extension.
+(See CLINICAL PHARMACOLOGY, Pediatric; Clinical Studies, Pediatric Patients, Pauciarticular and Polyarticular Course Juvenile Rheumatoid Arthritis (JRA); ADVERSE REACTIONS, Pauciarticular and Polyarticular Course JRA.)
 Rofecoxib has not been studied in patients under the age of 2 years, with body weight less than 10 kg (22 lbs.), or in children with systemic type JRA.

-Of the patients who received VIOXX (rofecoxib) in osteoarthritis clinical trials, 1455 were 65 years of age or older.
+Of the patients who received VIOXX in osteoarthritis clinical trials, 1455 were 65 years of age or older.
 This included 460 patients who were 75 years or older, and in one of these studies, 174 patients who were 80 years or older.
 No substantial differences in safety and effectiveness were observed between these subjects and younger subjects.
 Greater sensitivity of some older individuals cannot be ruled out.
 As with other NSAIDs, including those that selectively inhibit COX-2, there have been more spontaneous post-marketing reports of fatal GI events and acute renal failure in the elderly than in younger patients.
-Dosage adjustment in the elderly is not necessary; however, therapy with VIOXX (rofecoxib) should be initiated at the lowest recommended dose.This monograph has been modified to include the generic and brand name in many instances.
+Dosage adjustment in the elderly is not necessary; however, therapy with VIOXX should be initiated at the lowest recommended dose.This monograph has been modified to include the generic and brand name in many instances.